-By opening external links in a new tab, allows readers to continue reading your post once they close the tab with the reference site.
+Opening external links in a new tab allows readers to continue reading your post once they close the tab with the reference site.

 3. SEO: Primary Keyword, URL, Headings

-The basics of search engine optimization (SEO) is to help them understand what the post is about.
+The basics of search engine optimization (SEO) are to help the search engines understand what the post is about.

 First, you’ll want to identify your primary keyword or phrase.
 This identifies the primary topic of your post.